sailpoint-oss/golang-sdk/api_v3/docs/CertificationCampaignsAPI.md

 [[Back to README]](../README.md)

-## DeleteCampaignTemplate
+## Delete a Campaign Template

 > DeleteCampaignTemplate(ctx, id).Execute()

-Delete a Campaign Template
+Deletes a campaign template by ID.

 ### Example